Offer Your Patients Relief from Allergies

 How Do I Get Started?

-AMS and our lab partners work with your practice to provide a turnkey allergy testing and immunotherapy solution that will have a powerful impact on both the lives of your patients and the growth of your practice.
+We work with your practice to provide a turnkey allergy testing and immunotherapy solution that will have a powerful impact on both the lives of your patients and the growth of your practice.
 An informational call or webinar can be scheduled to allow you to ask any pertinent questions prior to making any commitment.

 An extensive certification process